ppy/osu-wiki/wiki/osu!stream/en.md

 - No account needed to download the song packs.
 - osu!stream can be integrated with a Twitter account on iOS.
 - High scores may be submitted anonymously under the name of "Guest" (requires an internet connection).
-- The circle timer is replaced and moved to the bottom with a small border line which is coloured depending on the accuracy of the play. \[Bottom(Long)\]
+- The circle timer is replaced and moved to the bottom with a small border line which is coloured depending on the accuracy of the play.
 - **Average Timing** is given at the grade page.
 - Old records and replays cannot be saved.
-- The default skin cannot be changed and mods are not available (yet).
+- The default skin cannot be changed and mods are not available.
 - Easter Eggs can be found but there is no Achievement page...

 ### New gameplay system